 One such service provider is Blue Claw Boat Tours, which runs charter boat trips from Meeting House Pond to Pleasant Bay, Chatham Harbor, and certain Cape Cod National Seashore areas.
-Some of their tours include Seal Watching Tours, Sunset Cruise, and River Life Cruise.
+Some of their tours include seal-watching tours, sunset cruises, and river life cruises.

 23) Vincent House

 This small house, constructed in 1672 for William and Susanna Vincent, previously stood on 20 acres of farmland by Edgartown Great Pond.
-The Vincent House, also known as a Cape, was built utilizing traditional methods from medieval England.
-It was continually owned by the Vincent family up to 1940 and is the island’s oldest standing home.
+The Vincent House, also known as a Cape, was built using traditional medieval England methods.
+The Vincent family continually owned it up to 1940, and it is the island’s oldest home.

 Each spring, a tiny group of apple trees in front of the Vincent House burst into a riot of pink blossoms.
 This little orchard reminds me of the little grove of fruit trees that used to be close to where the house at Edgartown Great Pond once stood.

 The Herring Cove beach is right at the end of Route 6 in Provincetown.
 In addition to having a snack bar and nighttime performances in July and August, Herring Cove has an accessible beach where lifeguards may provide beach wheelchairs.
 Whale watching is a well-known attraction at Herring Cove Beach.

 The Pilgrim Monument, Provincetown Museum, and the town center of Provincetown are all close by.
 Race Point Beach, the Province Lands Visitor Center, and the Beech Forest are destinations further away from here.